abinashprasana/python_learning_journey/Games/README.md

 ## 🎯 Hangman Game

-*Program:* Python Hangman Game
-*Author:* Abinash Prasana

 ### 📌 Description:
 A classic word-guessing game where the player tries to uncover a hidden word letter-by-letter before the hangman drawing completes.

 ### 🧠 Features:
 - ASCII-art hangman display
 - Random word selection from a word list
 - Letter tracking and guess validation
 - Win/lose messages

 ### ▶ Sample Output:
 bash